Kim Yo Jong: Activities since 2019

-Kim was elected to the Supreme People's Assembly during the 2019 North Korean parliamentary election, representing Killimgil.
+Kim was elected to the Supreme People's Assembly during the 2019 North Korean parliamentary election, representing Kallimgil.
 In April of the same year, she was briefly removed from the Politburo, before being reinstated in April 2020.
 She was excluded again from the Politburo elected after the 8th Party Congress and demoted from the first deputy department director to deputy department director on 10 January 2021.
 But some commentators and analysts say her influence in the government remains unchanged.

 On 8 July 2020, Lee Kyung-jae, an attorney with the South Korean law firm Dongbuka, sued Kim for her involvement in the demolition of the Inter-Korean Liaison Office.
-Lee also sued Pak Jon-chong, Chief of the General Staff of the Korean People's Army.
+Lee also sued Pak Jong-chon, Chief of the General Staff of the Korean People's Army.
 Lee added that Kim had ordered the liaison office destroyed and was "ultimately responsible" for its destruction.

 In March 2021, Kim condemned virtual joint military drills held in South Korea, calling them a "serious challenge."
 She also warned the administration of President Joe Biden, saying, "If it wants to sleep in peace for the coming four years, it had better refrain from causing a stink at its first step."
 Kim threatened to decommission the Committee for the Peaceful Reunification of the Country and to shutter the Kumgangsan International Travel "and other organizations concerned as any cooperation and exchange with the South Korean authorities antagonizing us are no longer necessary."
-Kim also said these measures have been reported to Kim Jong-un.
+Kim also said these measures have been reported to Kim Jong Un.

 In September 2021, it was reported that Kim was promoted to be a member of the State Affairs Commission of North Korea.

 In September 2022, in response to South Korean president Yoon Suk-yeol's offer to economically aid the DPRK in exchange for denuclearization, Kim made a speech before the Assembly on behalf of her brother recommending that Yoon "shut his mouth", commenting that Yoon had "nothing better to say".
 She additionally blamed the South for introducing COVID-19 to the country, and threatened that if the virus returned to North Korea, she would retaliate against South Korea.

+In September 2023, Kim Yo Jong accompanied Kim Jong Un at a summit in Russia with Russian President Vladimir Putin.
+She was seen with Kim Jong Un as he signed a visitor book at Vostochny Cosmodrome.

 Internet attention

-In April 2020, rumors of Kim Jong-un's ill health brought attention to Kim Yo-jong as a possible successor of the government's leadership in North Korea.
-During this period, she gained significant attention on social media including memes, informational videos and 'stanning'.
-In August, she gained additional attention on social media when Kim Jong-un was reported to have been in a coma.
+In April 2020, rumors of Kim Jong Un's ill health brought attention to Kim Yo Jong as a possible successor of the government's leadership in North Korea.
+During this period, she gained significant attention on social media including informational videos, and 'stanning'.
+In August, she gained additional attention on social media when Kim Jong Un was reported to have been in a coma.